9 Innovative Fastener Types and Their Use Cases

 When working with non-ductile metals or other materials, it becomes necessary to consider another type of fastener to replace screws.

-“For applications made with plastics or aluminium and magnesium castings, the microPEM® TackSert® fastener is the recommended solution,” says Jay.
+“For applications made with plastics or aluminum and magnesium castings, the microPEM® TackSert® fastener is the recommended solution,” says Jay.
 “It will broach its way into that material yet still hold the top panel down with a head that’s much thinner than a standard screw head.

 “The TackSert® fastener offers all of the same benefits as the TackPin® fastener.
 It eliminates those costs associated with threading a screw and the risk of cross-threading, helping rectify design issues by offering reduced z-height.”